 As introduced in the first chapter, the IED Medium Term Orientation explains the social and economic policy rationale of VSD and its intersection with employment, Private Sector Development (PSD) and Financial Sector Development (FSD).
 In 2017, the SDC launched its Education Strategy, comprising both basic education and vocational skills development.
 This strategy takes a development policy perspective.
-It elaborates on the intersections between basic education and VSD and reiterates the importance of intersections with private sector development and employment.
+It elaborates on the intersections between basic education and VSD (interplay) and reiterates the importance of intersections with private sector development and employment in line with strengthening national VET systems.
 The State Secretariat for Economic Affair's position paper Skills Development in Economic Development Cooperation guides SECO's increased engagement in this area.